-Partner, Head of Business Sector and Employment Team
+Partner, Head of Business Sector and Social Enterprise Sector

 Peter has been assisting clients in employment matters since he qualified in 1991.
 He advises on a full range of employment matters and aims to provide support to clients managing change in their business.
 He was a partner at a large Bristol firm before becoming a partner at Stone King LLP in March 2006.
 He is qualified as a solicitor and barrister and for 10 years was believed to be the only solicitor on the panel of Treasury Counsel.
 Peter has acted for numerous clients over the years including owner-managers as well as multi-nationals.

 Peter considers that businesses prefer to act responsibly both as a matter of policy and economics.
 He works with clients to ensure their outcomes in terms of responsible business are delivered.